 This NYC-based travel consolidator (aka Air Supply) features terrific airfare bargains to places like Paris, Amsterdam, and Katmandu.
 I flew with them in 1997 (Holland), via Singapore Air.
 Great experience.

 Top pick of Laptop Magazine (August 2007), for last-minute business travel.
 Kayak is one of several large "aggregators" of airline seats, able to offer airline seats same-day, often at steep discounts.
 [Prices may vary between similar aggregators.
-For comparison, see also Mobissimo and BookingBuddy.]
+For comparison, see also BookingBuddy.]